EvaTurtschin/QA_Manual-Testing-Project_Depilation-Hamburg/Bug-Reports/Bug-Report 04.md

 **Notes / Additional Info:**
 - Likely CSS selector issue: hover effect not applied to the parent block containing both text and icon.
+- Problem reproducable also with Location link in Footer